Renz757/Renz757/README.md

 - 👋 Hi, I’m Lorenzo
 - 👀 I’m interested in all things Front End Web Development
-- 🌱 I’m currently learning CSS/SASS, Bootstrap, JavaScript, and React
+- 🌱 I’m currently learning CSS/SASS, Bootstrap, JavaScript, React, and some back end development.
 - 💞️ I’m looking to collaborate on anything always up for a challenge
 - 📫 How to reach me @Renz_757 on twitter